 Its important history dates back to World War II.

-Construction on the stairway, originally called the Haiku Ladder, started in 1942, after the attack on Pearl Harbor, according to the report.
+Construction on the stairway, called the Haiku Ladder initially, started in 1942, after the attack on Pearl Harbor, according to the report.
 Its purpose was to deliver people and materials to build and service a U.S. naval radio station at the top of the ridge.
 The construction of these stairs—then made of wood—was top secret, according to the report, that even the Army and other government entities were unaware of it.
-Eventually, the ladder was replaced with a steel module system that was anchored to the ground with spikes.
+Eventually, the ladder was replaced with a steel module system anchored to the ground with spikes.

 In 1987 the U.S. Coast Guard, which managed the stairs at the time, closed the trail to the public.
 And in 2002, the city spent $875,000 to repair the stairs and railings with plans to open them; those plans fell through due to complaints from the neighborhood and liability concerns.
 Security guards and signs have been posted at the trailhead ever since.
 Still, hikers continue to find ways to access the stairs, lured by the spectacular panoramic views and social media posts.